 Inclusion and Collaboration Breeds Better Business

-I’m not talking about enabling Introverts to rely on you to help them reveal themselves, but it may feel like that at times.
+I’m not talking about enabling others to rely on you to help them reveal themselves, but it may feel like that at times.
 Sometimes it’s just a small push.
-Consider it championing in the spirit of safety (Psychological Safety) for the betterment of the team and organization.
+Consider it, doing the right thing for the betterment of the team and organization.
+(OK all you Gordon Gekko’s in the room can just stop and get off the bus right here!).

 Are You Even Aware?

-Regardless if you are an Introvert, ambivert or extrovert, you may not even know you have an Introvert Awareness or Introvert Advocacy deficit in your team or organization.
-Maybe you’re already operating at a decent level and think you’re running just fine without all of this foofy stuff.
-Sure, call it, mumbo-jumbo (maybe), or hoity-toity (hardly), or woo woo (never that).
-But if you haven’t tried it, you’ll never know.
+You may not even know you have a people advocacy deficit in your team or organization.
+Maybe you’re already operating at a decent level and think you’re running just fine without all of this fluffy, hoity-toity, woo woo mumbo-jumbo.
 And maybe you’re still able to get from point A to point B and get your stuff done and reach your quarterly goals.
-But chances are, your ways are like a car running on leaded gas, emitting black soot toxins into the air with balding tires on the verge of slipping off of the road.
+But also a car with bald tires running on leaded gas like they had in the 70’s can do that too – emitting black soot toxins into the air with the balding tires about to bust open.
 Sure, you’ll get there but not always in the most optimal way and you’re leaving behind a path of damage without even knowing it.

 What is Your Team and Organization's Culture?

 In general, there is an underwhelming amount of EQ muscle memory that is yet to be fully realized in the business world.
 Let’s say you’re running a meeting and have some problems to solve that determines the next three months of work.
 You put it to the team to figure it out.
 In typical tribe behaviour, those whom you’d expect to speak first, typically do.
-Their opening ritual starts with boisterous vocal levels accompanied with hands and arms flailing in unison like backup Motown singers, helping to emphasize speculated impact and obvious importance.
-Nothing wrong with this – if it’s just a warm up act to more ideas and more people to open up and share.
+Their opening comments may start with louder-than-necessary vocal variety, with hands and arms flailing in unison to unwavering and generally likable charismatic facial expressions.
+But they have emphasized their points, speculated thoughts, cited industry trends, backed by some Harvard Business Review data and other key points.
+And there’s nothing wrong with this – if it’s just a warm up act to more ideas from others to open up and share.
+However, this warm-up act becomes the main event in most cases and all the other acts never get off the bench.

 We Are All Surrounded by Greatness

-So how can you advocate for Introverts and enable extracting out their better ideas?
-Build your social capital.
-This goes for Introverts as well as ambiverts and extroverts.
-And if people aren’t able to bring up conflicting, controversial or challenging thoughts and ideas, you’re doing it wrong.
-And know that all of this takes time to build – like all good things in life (like a good bourbon).
-Here are some tips to be a better Introvert Advocate:
+So how can you enable an optimal team?
+Build your social capital and if people aren’t able to bring up conflicting, controversial or challenging thoughts and ideas, you’re doing it wrong.
+All of this takes time to build – like all good things in life, such as Bourbon!
+Here are some tips to be a better people advocate:

 You Already Know What To Do

-Chris Escobar is an Introvert Coach and also helps teams become more efficient through Change Transformation work.
+Chris Escobar is an Introvert Coach and also helps teams become more efficient through organizational development work.
 He resides in San Jose California with his amazingly supportive wife Boom Boom, sweet and smart daughter Zolie and ever loving and very funny son Evanusky.

 Oh, and a sassy Bichon named Lola.